JoshDoody/fsn/_posts/2024-05-04-should-you-negotiate-salary-over-email.md

 You should _definitely_ negotiate your salary over email whenever possible.
 Not only will you avoid being outmaneuvered by a professional negotiator, but you'll be able to make your case in your own words so that anyone who needs to approve your request will have everything they need to make that decision.

+There are two main reasons you _should_ negotiate your salary over email.

-## Recruiters are professional negotiators—you aren't
+## 1. Recruiters are professional negotiators—you aren't

 Recruiters—the people you'll usually be negotiating salary with—are essentially professional negotiators who do this every day for a living.
 In a single day, they might negotiate more job offers than you'll negotiate in your entire _career_.
 On a phone call, they're almost certainly going to be more comfortable than you, make fewer mistakes, and generally "win" the negotiation most of the time.